PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 The university has a network drive “DataStore”.
 This is the ideal place for PPLS staff and research students to archive a “golden copy” of their primary research data and code.

-At time of writing, staff members get a folder of their own with a default allocation of 500Gb and should contact the IT team if this is insufficient for their needs.
+At time of writing, staff members get a folder of their own with a default allocation of 500Gb and should contact the IT team if this is insufficient for their needs (plans are in motion to substantially increase this default allowance).

 PPLS also creates & manages group spaces, so If you run a lab, you can request a group space be created for you and this allows you to pool allocations of group members and is an equally good place to keep research data.